Image

 Interested applicants can click here for more information on how to apply from the town's website.

-Sunny, with a high of 32 and low of -2 degrees.
-Sunny during the morning, clear in the afternoon and evening,
+Overcast, with a high of 56 and low of 45 degrees.
+Overcast for the morning, partly cloudy in the afternoon, overcast for the evening,